TheOtherGuy6/random.shuffle/README.md

-# Music Shuffling and Playing Script

-The script is designed to shuffle and play music files from a specified folder.
-It supports various audio formats, including WAV, WMA, FLAC, and MP3.

 ## Prerequisites

 Before running the script, ensure that you have Python installed on your system.
 If Python is not installed, you can download and install it from the official Python website: [https://www.python.org](https://www.python.org).